Love Is All Around: Wet Wet Wet version

 Richard Curtis approached Scottish band Wet Wet Wet about recording a cover song to soundtrack his 1994 film Four Weddings and a Funeral.
-The band got to pick between three choices of songs, the other two being "I Will Survive" by Gloria Gaynor and "Can't Smile Without You" by Barry Manilow.
+The band got to choose between three songs, the other two being "I Will Survive" by Gloria Gaynor and "Can't Smile Without You" by Barry Manilow.
 Singer Marti Pellow related that the decision to pick "Love Is All Around" was an easy choice "because we knew we could make it our own".
 The song, which has a different introduction from the Troggs' version, was released on 9 May 1994 by The Precious Organisation.
 Its accompanying music video was directed by Marcus Nispel and filmed in New York City.
 "Love Is All Around" was nominated in the category for Best Single at the 1995 Smash Hits Awards.

 Reg Presley famously spent some of his songwriting royalties on crop circle research.
-In 2004, Pellow told the Daily Record, "We did everybody's head in the summer of 1994."
-Nevertheless, Pellow said, "I still think it's a brilliant record.
+In 2004, Pellow said, "I still think it's a brilliant record.
 Its strength is its sheer simplicity.
 Any band would give their eye teeth to have a hit record like that.
 I'm very proud of it."
 Pellow also recorded his own version of the song for inclusion on his 2002 album Marti Pellow Sings the Hits of Wet Wet Wet & Smile.